Black medic flower. The Australian weed Identification chart avoids the confusion that can occur between this weed, oxalis and white clover

 Both cultural and chemical methods remove Yellow Trefoil from lawns and turfgrass.

-Hand pull or use a weeding tool.
+Hand pull or use a weeding tool and make sure that you remove the large taproot.
 As it favours compact soils, soil aeration can also help manage this.
 Also, bare in mind that keeping N up to your turfgrass helps deter this weed.

 Chemical control.